Mount next: Ranking every player to wear No.7 for Man Utd in the Premier League

 The less said about this one the better.

-Sanchez arrived at United in January 2018 amid high expectations and a reported £400,000-per-week contract.
+Sanchez arrived at United in January 2018 amid high expectations and on a reported £400,000-per-week contract.

-But the Chile international has looked like a shadow of his former self at Old Trafford, scoring just five goals in 45 appearances for the Red Devils before being shipped out on loan to Inter.
+But the Chile international looked like a shadow of his former self at Old Trafford, scoring just five goals in 45 appearances for the Red Devils before being shipped out on loan to Inter and then landing himself a big payoff to p*ss off permanently.

 Depay was tipped to be the next big thing after joining United from PSV in 2015 and reportedly requested the No.7 shirt.